ereburg/ubereats/README.md

 # UberEats
-E-commerce platform for searching restraunts and kitchens in Moscow.
+E-commerce platform for searching restraunts in Moscow.
 Test Project.
+Native JS, HTML5 and CSS3.